rockymccamey/hotstrapper/README.md

 echo "to take a peak: docker logs centos7"
 ```

+### How it works
+It's fairly straight forward, the dockerup scripts will create an image with the docker file located in docker/$DISTRO/$MAJOR_VERSION and add in the bootstrap script located in $DISTRO/$MAJOR_VERSION.
+It will then run the script & output to docker logs.

 ## Removing test containers
 Run the dockerdown.sh to remove all docker containers related to hotstrapper: